Visual Basic Editor (VBE)

 you can’t run the

-separately.
-You CAD program must be running in order to runVBE
+VBEseparately.
+You CAD program must be running in order to runVBE.

 VBE Environment